mwGHburger/MYOB-Coding-Challenge/README.md

-# MYOB Coding Challenge - README
+# MYOB Coding Challenge - Michael Wang

 This repository holds my solution to the MYOB Coding Challenge.
 In this challenge, I have used the Ruby language to implement a console-based versioon of Tic Tac Toe that allows two humans to play a game on a 3 x 3 board.